FlipFloop/docs.ctjs.rocks/docs/tut-polishing-jettycat.md

 * Change the background color in the top-right corner of the window to better see white bubbles;
 * Start by changing the Direction tab » Starting direction fields so the particles flow downwards.
 A good range is between 90 and 110 degrees.
 * The default texture's size will be way too big; tweak its scale in the graph under the folding section called "Scaling", so it is somewhere around `0.3`.
-* Tweak the value Scaling » Minimum size to spawn particles of different size.
+* Tweak the value Scaling » Minimum size to spawn particles of different sizes.
 * Precisely position the emitter so that it spawns right from the jet by tweaking the emitter's position, in the section called "Shape and Positioning".
 * Change the value Spawning » Time between bursts to change the density of a jet.
 Smaller values spawn larger amounts of particles.